Do you ever wish you had a stronger faith or a closer relationship with God?

 And it’s nothing new…

-I can still distinctly remember being in high school, seeing older Christian women who seemed like SUCH good Christians — like they just had it all together spiritually-speaking.
+I can still distinctly remember being in high school, seeing older Christian women who seemed like SUCH good Christians — perfect Proverbs 31 women who had it all together spiritually-speaking.

 They trusted, they gave, they spoke with grace, they did the right thing even when it was hard…